Vyral/base-template/_posts/2019-02-04-6-reasons-to-sell-now-rather-than-later-in-the-spring.md

 {% include youtube.html %}

-If the question of whether to sell now or wait until spring is something you’ve been turning over in your mind, allow me to answer: You want to sell now, and here are six reasons why this is the case.
+If the question of whether to sell now or wait until spring is something you’ve been turning over in your mind, allow me to answer.
+You want to sell now, and here are six reasons why this is the case.

 **1. There’s less competition now.** The bulk of sellers are going to hold off until spring to list their home, giving you a decisive advantage if you sell ahead of these “fairweather sellers.”
 And let’s face it: No one wants to see a bunch of “For Sale” signs on your street all at once.
 Selling now means your home won’t get lost in the shuffle of the spring selling frenzy.